Who loves iced coffee?!

 Start with the coffee

-I make my coffee in the French Press.
-If you don’t have a French Press, you can totally make it in a container with some cheesecloth.
-(The Pioneer Woman did a great post on this if you’d like to check it out.)
+If you don’t have a French Press, that’s okay!
+You can totally make this in any container and follow the straining instructions further down in this post.
+(The Pioneer Woman did a great post on this as well, if you’d like to check it out.)

 The ratio for coffee to water seems to vary depending on who you ask.